wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-template-functions.md

 <properties
-   pageTitle="Azure Resource Manager Template Functions" description="Describes the functions to use in an Azure Resource Manager template to retrieve values, format strings and retrieve deployment information." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Resource Manager Template Functions | Windows Azure" description="Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"